Cover Image

 Tip 3 — Make it clear

-Less is more in the icon design.
+In icon design, less is more.
 Use clear metaphors with the same amount of details to make each icon easy to recognize and understand.

 Clear icon metaphor

-Use the same amount of space between your icon elements to make your set look harmonious.
+Use the same amount of space between your icon elements and details to make your set look harmonious.

 You can count the distance between vector lines by holding the ALT key in Figma, Sketch, or XD.